Kent-Ehl/93flashbacks/README.md

-# showfloor
+# 95flashbacks
 ![showfloorlogo](https://github.com/user-attachments/assets/255078c5-d31c-4284-a720-f1f2ddcefd4f)

 ## Introduction

-**showfloor** is a recreation of the Shoshinkai 1995 demo of Super Mario 64, based on [The Preservation Project](https://github.com/Sunlitspace542/tpp-mirror) (TPP).
-It aims to continue TPP's legacy with greater accuracy to the source material.
+**95flashbacks** is a recreation of the beta of Super Mario 64, based on [showfloor](https://github.com/96flashbacks/showfloor) .
+It aims to continue showfloor's legacy with greater accuracy to the source material.

 ## Installation